The Tasman Lake for Sunrise – Know Before You Go!

 Shadowed by Mount Cook and the Hooker Valley, the Tasman Lake is often skipped by tourists.
 I saw photos of it at sunrise though and I knew I just had to see it with my own eyes – it was simply gorgeous!
-The Tasman Lake walk was easy and short with incredible views at the end (especially for sunrise!)
 This blog is all about the Tasman Lake walk as well as how to best experience the view of Tasman River and Lake for sunrise.

 We got ready quickly before heading to the van.
 It was a cold winter morning, the van had ice covering it and the windshield wipers were stuck to the windshield.
 We waited as the van heated up a little bit before racing down Tasman Valley Road to start our Tasman Lake Walk in the dark.